KRR-Oxford/Guarded-saturation/README.md

 ## Saturating

-The main functionality of GSat is to compute the saturation of a set of TGDs.
-The corresponding command line is (the JAR file is available with the [releases](https://github.com/KRR-Oxford/Guarded-saturation/releases)):
+The main functionality of GSat is to compute the saturation of a set of GTGDs.
+To do this, download the JAR file available with the [releases](https://github.com/KRR-Oxford/Guarded-saturation/releases) and use the command line:
 ```bash
 java -jar guarded-saturation-1.0.0-jar-with-dependencies.jar <syntax> <TGD file>
 ```